 When fresh it will exude a white milky substance.

-To enjoy maximum flavor, purchase it on the day you're going to cook it since it has a tendency to lose its flavor relatively rapidly.
+Since it has a tendency to lose its flavor rapidly.

 Store in a plastic bag in the refrigerator.